Canop/broot/README.md

 [![Chat on Miaou](https://miaou.dystroy.org/static/shields/room-fr.svg?v=1)](https://miaou.dystroy.org/3?Code_et_Croissants)

-A interactive tree view, a fuzzy search, a balanced BFS descent and customizable commands.
+An interactive tree view, a fuzzy search, a balanced BFS descent and customizable commands.

 Get an overview of a directory, even a big one: